underwindfall/NFCAndroid/README.md

 This is a experimental project about Android NFC functionality.
 The whole idea is based on using android device as a [Host Card Emulation](https://developer.android.com/guide/topics/connectivity/nfc/hce), however we cannot simply send a byte array by realising communication enter iOS and Android because of iOS can only accept `NDEF Message`.
 So I'm enlightened by reading [NFCForum-TS-Type-4-Tag](http://apps4android.org/nfc-specifications/NFCForum-TS-Type-4-Tag_2.0.pdf) which simulate the whole process command talking cross devices.
 You can find more details by reading [this documentation](http://apps4android.org/nfc-specifications/NFCForum-TS-Type-4-Tag_2.0.pdf).
+You can find iOS Reader Tag Project in [my repo](https://github.com/underwindfall/NFCReaderiOS)

 ## Architecture
 The whole project conclude 3 projects modules globally.